muammar/mkchromecast/README.md

 ###### Homebrew Cask

-Now it is possible to install the binary as follows:
+If you are using homebrew,  it is possible to install the binary as follows:

 ```
 brew cask install mkchromecast